 3) Energy – Woodside Petroleum (WPL – ASX); Exxon Mobil (XOM – US); Energy SPDR Index (XLE – US); Paladin Energy (PDN – ASX)

-New sources of crude oil and natural gas (coal seam) have changed the dynamics of the US and Australian energy markets.
-Stock prices have been underperforming the broader markets, but we haven’t seen the cost of energy decreasing for the consumer despite greater supply and decreased demand.
+New sources of crude oil and natural gas (coal seam).
+Have changed the dynamics of the US and Australian energy markets.
+Stock prices have been underperforming in the broader markets.
+But we haven’t seen the cost of energy decreasing for the consumer despite greater supply and decreased demand.
 This is mostly due to increasing infrastructure costs and taxes due to carbon emission laws.